 When purchasing a ticket, your personal data is securely passed on to (i) Ticketmatic, our partner to take care of ticket sales, and (ii) Salesforce, our partner to inform you by e-mail.
 These processing operations take place in the context of the execution of our contract and are necessary to be able to provide your personal ticket and the correct information.

 As indicated, we can also provide you with tailored concert tips, if you have given us permission to do so.
 Your e-mail address and newsletter preferences are stored securely by Salesforce.

 We can also share personal data with third parties if you give us permission to do so or if this is necessary to be able to provide you with the services you have requested of us.
 These third parties are, for example, concert organisers, those who rent space at AB, and bands.

-These third parties can include your e-mail address in their mailing lists, to send you concert tips and band information, but only if you have given permission for this in your AB Profile.
+These third parties can include your e-mail address in their mailing lists, to send you concert tips and band information, but only if you have given permission for this.
 You have the right to withdraw this consent at any time, without this affecting the lawfulness of the processing.
-You can withdraw your consent at any time via ‘My AB’.
+You can withdraw your consent at any time.